Duke University Job Descriptions

 Work Performed

-Monitor developments in law, policy, and practice related to Title IX and sexual misconduct.
+Monitor developments in law, policy, and practice related to Title VI, Title VII, Title IX and other relevant state and federal laws and advise on necessary changes to policy and procedures.

-Support the AVP to ensure that university Title IX and sexual misconduct policies, procedures, and practices are in compliance with the most recent regulations and guidance from appropriate government agencies.
+Support the AVP to ensure that university policies, procedures, and practices are in compliance with the most recent regulations and guidance from appropriate government agencies and that they align with relevant federal laws and regulations.

-Coordinate and perform investigations of student Title IX complaints and work with the AVP, Office of Student Conduct and the Office of University Counsel to prepare cases for hearing.
+Coordinate the investigation of student harassment, discrimination and sexual misconduct complaints and work with the AVP, Office of the Dean of Students and the Office of University Counsel to prepare cases for hearing.

-Develop, review, and revise content for the university's written and online materials related to student Title IX matters in coordination with the Communication Specialist in OIE.
+Develop, review, and revise content for the university's written and online materials related to all matters in coordination with the Program Director for Communications in OIE.

-In collaboration with the AVP and the Office for Student Conduct, develop and enhance training, education, and awareness programs pertinent to Title IX and sexual misconduct.
+In collaboration with members of the university community, develop and enhance training, education, and awareness programs pertinent to all relevant policies.

 Required Qualifications at this Level